 9. Corn Island – Nicaragua

-The Caribbean sea is well famed around the world for quintessential island getaways.
-This is with good reason, the sunshine is consistent and its seven thousand islands offer resplendent scenery.
-But if you are willing to look further than Antigua, the Caymans and Saint Martin, there are a variety of island treasures waiting to be discovered.
+The Caribbean Sea is well famed around the world for quintessential island getaways.
+This is with good reason, the sunshine is consistent, and its seven thousand islands offer resplendent scenery.
+But if you are willing to look further than Antigua, the Caymans, and Saint Martin, a variety of island treasures are waiting to be discovered.

-A truly fantastic example of these hidden gems are a pair of islands found off the coast of Nicaragua, the Corn Islands.
-The larger of the two, Great Corn island, is dotted with brightly coloured houses which house its indigenous Creole population.
-When visiting this island be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!
+A truly fantastic example of these hidden gems is a pair of islands on the coast of Nicaragua, the Corn Islands.
+The larger of the two, Great Corn Island, is dotted with brightly colored houses which house its indigenous Creole population.
+When visiting this island, be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!

 The smaller island, Little Corn, has no roads or major urban development and is where you will want to head if you’re seeking to escape the stresses of modern life.